mcu-rust/stm32f1-hal/examples/f103c8/README.md

-# Example
+# STM32F103C8 Example

-This package is independent, which means you should `cd` into this path to build and debug it.
+This package is independent, which means you should `cd` into this directory to build and debug it.

-The example code is at [main](src/main.rs).
+You can run debug in VSCode.
+If you are using a different debugger, please modify `.vscode/launch.json` as needed.